-To make the most of your trip to Madrid, be sure to visit Espana, Spain’s official tourism website, which provides invaluable information and resources tailored specifically to your needs as you discover the city.
+To make the most of your trip to Madrid, be sure to get the latest info at Visit Espana, Spain’s official tourism website.
+It provides invaluable information and resources tailored specifically to your needs as you discover the city.

 Many of us are increasingly concerned about climate change and sustainability.
 Here are a few tips on how we can travel more responsibly in Madrid at Christmas.

-- Ethical Consumption: Support local artisans and businesses by purchasing handmade, ethically sourced gifts and products at the Christmas markets or small shops throughout the city.
+Ethical Consumption: Support local artisans and businesses by purchasing handmade, ethically sourced gifts and products at or independent stores throughout the city.

-- Sustainable Diets: Enjoy the diverse range of plant-based dishes and tapas available in Madrid, helping to reduce your carbon footprint while experiencing the flavours of the region.
+Sustainable Diets: Enjoy the diverse range of plant-based dishes and tapas available in Madrid, helping to reduce your carbon footprint while experiencing the region’s flavours.

 If you would like to leave a review of Madrid Xmas Market, comment below.